Sole trader or limited company: What is right for your start-up?

 If your intention is to grow the business to a reasonable size over time, then setting up as a company to start with can save having to incorporate and switch things around later, as well as beginning to establish a trading history right from the start.
 A company structure allows you to offer shares to employees e.g. to tie in or incentivise individuals.
 This separation also keeps your own finances apart, whereas the personal and business finances of a sole trader can easily get muddied.
 When it comes to a business sale, as a sole trader you are more likely to be seen as the business itself, potentially making a sale more complicated.
 That said, a limited company has more information in the public domain, as abbreviated accounts have to be registered at Companies House and become a matter of public record.
 Whilst the information shown at Companies House is essentially limited to the balance sheet, even this enables readers to draw some conclusions, whether they are right or not!

-The pros and cons of sole trader and limited company
+The advantages and disadvantages of sole trader and limited company

 A limited company offers you better personal protection, likely better tax efficiency and is probably a better long-term option, against the downsides of not being quite so easy to set up, probable accountant involvement with inherent increased cost and more information about the business being publicly available.
 Finally, don’t forget to have a look at the HMRC website I mentioned earlier.